associatedpress/geomancer-deploy/README.md

 This can be done in a variety of ways depending on your environment.

-Standard tools such as iptables or FW can be used; or, if you're using Amazon EC2, the [EC2 setup wizard][aws-ec2-setup] supports the adding firewall rules.
+Standard tools such as iptables or FW can be used; or, if you're using Amazon EC2, the [EC2 setup wizard][aws-ec2-setup] supports modification of firewall rules.

 [aws-ec2-setup]: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html#create-a-base-security-group